USAFA-Swarm/drone_src/README.md

 ### 1. Plug in the Cube

-* Use USB from the carrier board → Ubuntu laptop.
+* Use USB from the carrier board to Raspberry Pi.
 * Run:

   ```bash